-We have discussed RANDU in the sub-section on linear congruential generators, and shown why its use is not to be recommended.
-Even with an improved choice of multiplier, it would suffer from having a period $p = 2^{31}$ which is far too short.
-It takes only 49 seconds to run through the whole period of a similar generator at the actual observed speed of 44 million random numbers per second on the Fujitsu VP 2200/10 at ANU.
-Similar comments apply to any linear congruential generator with modulus representable as a 32-bit integer.
+We have discussed RANDU in the sub-section on linear congruential generators, and shown why similar generators are not to be recommended.
+Even with an improved choice of multiplier, such generators suffer from having a period $p = 2^{31}$ which is far too short.
+It takes less than one minute to run through the whole period of such a generator on the Fujitsu VP 2200/10 at ANU.
+Similar comments apply to any linear congruential generator with modulus representable as a 32bit integer.
+Linear congruential generators with larger modulus (e.g. $2^{64}$ ) are difficult to implement efficiently on many machines because they require multiple-precision integer arithmetic.